Our own environmental footprint

 In 2021, we cut total GHG emissions from our own operations by 34% compared to the previous year.

 For the fifth year on a row, for 2021 the underlying data and calculations of the GHG emissions of KBC Group have been verified by an external party in accordance with ISO14064-3.
 Vinçotte has verified the greenhouse gas assertion of KBC Group of 36 841 ton of CO2e to a level of reasonable assurance and concluded that the reported greenhouse gas emissions of KBC Group for 2021 are reliable and fairly stated.

 - View our ISO 14064-3 certificate 2021

 - View our ISO 14064-3 certificate 2018

 The implementation of an ISO 14001 environmental management system in all our entities will lead to a continuous improvement of the environmental impact of KBC Group and contribute to the achievement of the GHG emission reduction target.
 Some entities decided to also introduce an ISO 50001 energy management system, that helps to efficiently reduce the use of energy.

 Prior to the ISO 14001 certification and based on previous voluntary audits, KBC in Belgium has already received the Ecodynamic Business Label for its Havenlaan premises in Brussels and the West Flanders Environment Charter for its offices in that province.

 In Belgium, for its building at Havenlaan 2 in Brussels, KBC was able to register its support services for the EMAS (Eco-Management and Audit Scheme) on 31 January 2013, making us the first Belgian financial institution to be admitted to this European programme.
-Read the statement of participation (in Dutch) and the public environmental statement (in Dutch).
+Read the public environmental statement (in Dutch) and the validation (in Dutch).